Vigo Spain Travel Guide

 Selecting outdoor gear from companies with eco-friendly production methods.

-PatagoniaUtilizing reusable items to minimize your environmental footprint.
+PatagoniaUtilizing reusable products to minimize your environmental footprint.

-Package Free ShopYour selections contribute for the preservation of the environment.
+Package Free ShopYour selections contribute to environmental protection.
 Every mindful choice makes a difference.

 Gain insight into Vigo's people and way of life.